 The most important benefit of studying philosophy is its effects upon your life.
-You will, after all, spend all of your life living life, and a relatively small part of it at work.
+You will, after all, spend all of your life living life, and only a part of it working.

 Consequently, the SAU Philosophy Department prides itself on preparing people to be complete people: solicitous in their relationships; critical in their quest for truth; and devoted in their pursuit of what is good.

 Students interested in learning more about this most ancient and most relevant discipline should email any professor with questions, or visit a professor's office to talk about how philosophy can be important to their careers and lives.